mok0/blog/content/posts/2025-05-11-patching-suckless-programs-using-quilt.md

  /*
 ```

 There is a couple of lines that `quilt` couldn't place, so we add those two lines manually by editing the file.
-The two lines with `ShiftMask` couldn't be inserted because those lines were modified by the fullscreen patch.
+The two lines with `ShiftMask` couldn't be inserted because those lines were already modified by the fullscreen patch.
 The next reject file, `st.h.rej` looks like this:

 ```diff
 --- st.h